genderwatchdog1/timeline-website/README.md

 3. Run: `git clone https://github.com/genderwatchdog1/timeline-website.git`
 4. Navigate into the cloned directory: `cd timeline-website`
 5. Open "index.html" in your web browser to view the content

+For the analytics-free version:
+1. After cloning, switch to the no-analytics branch: `git checkout no-analytics`
+2. Then open "index.html" in your web browser

 ## Repository Contents